-Recidivist drink-driver who killed his passenger jailed
+Recidivist drink-driver Brent Aickin jailed over fatal east Auckland crash that killed his passenger

 This showed a "repeated and concerning disregard for the safety of others" on the road.

-While he did not breach electronically monitored bail, the only reason he was placed on that monitoring was because he went back to the same sports bar - again drinking alcohol and then driving, she said.
+While on bail he needed to be placed on electronic monitoring because he had gone back to the same sports bar - again drinking alcohol and then driving, Li said.

 "The exact same combination of actions that caused the death of Mr Siviter in this case."

-On his bail conditions he had been prohibited from drinking and driving, Li said.
+His bail conditions had prohibited from drinking and driving, Li said.

 It was difficult to imagine a more egregious breach, she said.

-It was estimated he reached 112km/h an hour that night, she said, adding this showed dangerous driving which was an aggravating feature in the case.

-He still claims he was hit by another vehicle and denies accelerating but CCTV shows there was no other car, she said.
+Li said Aickin still claimed he was hit by another vehicle and denied accelerating despite CCTV footage showing there was no other car, she said.

 Aickin's lawyer Jonathan Wiles said he was sure the defendant had "listened very carefully" to the words shared by Siviter's family in court.